-In this episode of The Complete Picture (Controlling Selective Color Changes in Lightroom), Julieanne demonstrates how to use Hue, Saturation, Luminance and the Adjustment Brush to selectively control color in Lighroom.
+In this episode of The Complete Picture, Julieanne demonstrates how to use Hue, Saturation, Luminance and the Adjustment Brush to selectively control color in Lighroom.
 Note: although this video was recorded in Lightroom, the same techniques are available in Adobe Camera Raw in Photoshop CS6.

-In this video tutorial (Adding Special Effects), you’ll discover the best way to convert images to black and white, as well as add tonal overlays, edge effects, selective coloring and film grain textures.
+In this video tutorial, you’ll discover the best way to convert images to black and white, as well as add tonal overlays, edge effects, selective coloring and film grain textures.

-In this Episode of the Complete Picture (Selective Coloring Techniques) I will explain two different methods for selectively colorizing an image to differentiate the subject from the background using Lightroom’s Develop module.
+In this episode of the Complete Picture, I will explain two different methods for selectively colorizing an image to differentiate the subject from the background using Lightroom’s Develop module.
 Note: the same effects could be attained using Bridge/Adobe Camera Raw/Photoshop.

 A number of people have been asking me to post the presets that I have showed when demonstrating Lightroom so although I don’t feel that they are earth shattering by any means, I do hope that they may prevent us all from individually recreating the wheel.

 The first set all decrease the amount of saturation in one or more color ranges in the HSL/Color/B&W panel.